Judith Thurman: The New Yorker

 In 1987, Thurman began contributing to The New Yorker.
-In 2000, she returned to The New Yorker as a staff wrtier, where she specialized in cultural criticism for over 20 years.
-A collection of her essays for the magazine, Cleopatra's Nose: 39 Varieties of Desire, was published by FSG in 2007, and was a New York Times Best Book of the Year.
+In 2000, she returned to The New Yorker as a staff writer, where she specialized in cultural criticism for over 20 years.
+A collection of her essays for the magazine, Cleopatra's Nose: 39 Varieties of Desire, was published by Farrar, Straus and Giroux in 2007, and was a New York Times Best Book of the Year.
+Swann Song was published in The Best American Essays of 2003.

+Other remarkable The New Yorker articles include: Exposure Time (2003), The Roving Eye (2008), First Impressions (2008), Drawn from Life (2012), and The Supreme Contradictions of Simone Weil (2024).

-Thurman is a recipient of the Harold G. Vursell Award for prose style, from the American Academy of Arts and Letters; the Ordre des Arts et des Lettres, from the French government; and the Rungstedlund Prize, from the Royal Danish Academy.
+Thurman is a recipient of the Harold G. Vursell Award for prose style from the American Academy of Arts and Letters; the Order of Arts and Letters, from the French government; and the Rungstedlund Award from the Karen Blixen Museum.